How to Implement a Jira Migration (a 2025 Step-by-Step Guide)

 Tip: You can also set advanced triggers in JQL like, choose to not migrate issues with the label “nosync” or empty labels.

-After you’ve managed to successfully create the trigger, you’ll be able to start migrating issues.
+After you’ve managed to successfully create the trigger, you’ll be able to start migrating work items.

 To achieve this, click on the “…” button in the Action column next to the correct trigger.